StoryMaker/storypath/README.md

 ## Sample JSON:

-*(this is a combination of several files, the syntax should be correct, but it is not necessarily logical)*
+*This is a combination of several files, the syntax should be correct, but it is not necessarily logical.*

     {
       "id": "story_path",